getsentry/sentry/README.rst

 You will find two new admin panels in the automatically built Django administration:

-* Messages (Error)
+* Messages (Message)
-* Message summaries (ErrorBatch)
+* Message summaries (GroupedMessage)

-It will store every single error inside of the `Errors` model, and it will store a collective, or summary, of errors inside of `Error batches` (this is more useful for most cases).
-If you are using this on multiple sites with the same database, the `Errors` table also contains the SITE_ID for which it the error appeared on.
+It will store every single error inside of the `Messages` model, and it will store a collective, or summary, of errors inside of `Message batches` (this is more useful for most cases).
+If you are using this on multiple sites with the same database, the `Messages` table also contains the SITE_ID for which it the error appeared on.

 If you wish to access these within your own views and models, you may do so via the standard model API::

-	from djangodblog.models import Error, ErrorBatch
+	from dblog.models import Message, GroupedMessage

 	# Pull the last 10 unresolved errors.
-	ErrorBatch.objects.filter(status=0).order_by('-last_seen')[0:10]
+	GroupedMessage.objects.filter(status=0).order_by('-last_seen')[0:10]

 You can also record errors outside of handler if you want::

-	from djangodblog.models import Error
+	from dblog.models import Message

 	try:
 		...
 	except Exception, exc:
-		Error.objects.create_from_exception(exc, [url=None])
+		Message.objects.create_from_exception(exc, [url=None])

 If you wish to log normal messages (useful for non-``logging`` integration)::

-	from djangodblog.models import Error
+	from dblog.models import Message
 	import logging

-	Error.objects.create_from_text('Error Message'[, level=logging.WARNING, url=None])
+	Message.objects.create_from_text('Message Message'[, level=logging.WARNING, url=None])

 Both the ``url`` and ``level`` parameters are optional. ``level`` should be one of the following: